perezlidia/SADEW-AridMonitor/README.md

 The development of SADEW required the integration of a series of computational and technical tools to identify arid regions in the past, present, and future through a web geoportal such as a web server, map server, database server, programming language, geographic information systems libraries, and web development tools, based mainly on client-server technology.
 Besides requiring an external data source, such as satellite images from remote sensors.

+This project contains the data necessary to reproduce the Geo visualizer.
+The project implements the Geo visualizer in Python.
+The input datasets for processing are Temperature, which is obtained from USGS Earth Explorer (https://earthexplorer.usgs.gov/), Precipitation, Potential Evapotranspiration, Humidity from TerraClimate (https://app.climateengine.org/climateEngine), Slopes, Aspect generated from digital elevation model by SRTM (https://srtm.csi.cgiar.org).

 SADEW is a geotechnical web platform to support spatial decision-making for the monitoring of arid zones in Northwest Mexico, which can show the retrospective, actual, and prospective behavior of these regions, applying a series of computational tools and data integration methods, which can be scalable at regional, national and global levels.